Infineon/mtb-example-psoc4-msclp-lls/README.md

 <img src="images/csdrm-waveform_improper.png" width="500"/>

-To set the proper sense clock frequency, follow these steps:
+   To set the proper sense clock frequency:

    1. Program the board and launch CAPSENSE&trade; Tuner

    2. Observe the charging waveform of the sensor and shield as described earlier

 3. If the charging is incomplete, increase the sense clock divider.
 Do this in CAPSENSE&trade; Tuner by selecting the widget and editing the sense clock divider parameter in the **Widget/Sensor Parameters** panel

       > **Note:**
-   - The sense clock divider should be **divisible by 4**.
+       > - The sense clock divider should be **divisible by 4**.
 This ensures that all four scan phases have equal durations
-   - After editing the value, click the **Apply to Device** button and observe the waveform again.
+       > - After editing the value, click the **Apply to Device** button and observe the waveform again.
 Repeat this until you observe complete settling
-   - Using a passive probe will add an additional parasitic capacitance of around 15 pF; therefore, it should be considered while tuning
+       > - Using a passive probe will add an additional parasitic capacitance of around 15 pF; therefore, it should be considered while tuning

 4. Click **Apply to Project** to save the configuration to your project